Samisamiel/Data-cleaning/README.md

 # Data-cleaning
-the code expand on how data can clean and the integrity of the data maintained
+The code delves into the intricacies of data cleaning, emphasizing the meticulous processes employed to ensure the integrity and coherence of the dataset are upheld throughout.